pranavv19/EncryptChat/README.md

 # SecureChatC

-SecureChatC is a multi-client chat server application in C, featuring message encryption, chat history management, and support for private/group messaging.
+EncryptChat is a multi-client chat server application in C, featuring message encryption, chat history management, and support for private/group messaging.
 It showcases network programming, threading, and security basics.

 ## Features